carlshan/intro_to_machine_learning/lessons/Reinforcement_Learning/RL_Tutorial.md

 > ![Random Search](http://kvfrans.com/content/images/2016/07/cartpole-random-1.png)
 >
 > I ran the random search method 1,000 times, keeping track of how many episodes it took until the agent kept the pole up for 200 timesteps.
 On average, it took 13.53 episodes.

+### Now What?
+Okay, so that's how we can find the "best weights" when we're just searching randomly through the space of all possible weights?

+Take a look at [Kevin Fran's tutorial](http://kvfrans.com/simple-algoritms-for-solving-cartpole/) and implement some of the other solutions.

+For this assignment, Submit your code and a writeup that responds to the following questions:

+* Explain in your own words how the Hill-Climbing or Policy Gradient solutions are similar or different from the Random Search solution I show in my tutorial.
+* What are some advantages and disadvantages to these other ways of searching for weights?